-Spirulina – while not technically from the sea, spirulina is an algae that grows in lakes and has long been recognised as a super food – but it also holds an enormous amount of protein – 60 grams per 100 grams – so it’s a great source for anyone looking to boost their protein levels.
+Spirulina – while not technically from the sea, spirulina is an algae that grows in lakes and has long been recognised as a super food – but it also holds an enormous amount of protein – 60 grams per 100 grams – so it’s a great source for anyone looking to boost their levels.

-While white meat and eggs have always been the traditional choice for fitness fanatics trying to increase their protein intake, hopefully this list has provided some food for thought and proves that protein can be found in many other, potentially more interesting food groups.
+While white meat and eggs have always been the traditional choice for fitness fanatics trying to increase their protein intake, hopefully this list has provided some food for thought and proves that it can be found in many other, potentially more interesting food groups.

 No need to resort to eggs for breakfast and chicken breast for lunch any longer – just adding some of these foods, like a handful of chia seeds, to each meal, you can increase your protein intake easily while exploring new and tasty recipes.

-[ This is a sponsored guest post and as such the ideas and opinions expressed are of the writer. ]
+[ This is a sponsored guest post and as such the ideas and opinions expressed are of the writer ]